PopaVadim/Kali-Linux-Lab-in-AWS/README.md

 <br/><br/>

-<b>Next we in order to access our Kali Linux instance we will create an SSH key pair and save it.<b/>
+<b>Next in order to access our Kali Linux instance we will create an SSH key pair and save it.<b/>
 <br/><br/>

 <img width="1476" alt="Screen Shot 2023-01-10 at 2 57 53 PM" src="https://user-images.githubusercontent.com/117952272/211670722-317dc191-01a5-4bdc-8cd6-11335a78805e.png">